-FEATURE OBJECTIVE PRESCRIPTION ECOLOGY TIMING wildlife corridor feature.
+FEATURE OBJECTIVE PRESCRIPTION ECOLOGY TIMING and the proposed permissive footpath.
+To provide a linear wildlife corridor feature.
 To increase biodiversity potential on site through the creation of new habitat and strengthened habitat connectivity for dispersal.
 Enhance value to nesting birds, foraging bats, invertebrates, amphibians and reptiles.
-Reduce the visibility of the electrical infrastructure to those within permissive access areas and from within the wider landscape. outer stems of the hedge.
+Reduce the visibility of the electrical infrastructure to those within permissive access areas and from within the wider landscape.
+Check that the plants/shelters are upright and secure.
+Maintain weed free within at the base of new plants and inside the shelters by hand weeding.
+Maintain a zone of bare mulch to 0.75 m beyond the outer stems of the hedge.
 After 5 years allow the strip to colonise naturally, but for the next two years remove by hand pernicious weeds which may hinder the growth of the hedge such as dock, bramble, bindweed and nettles.
 Check at each visit especially in the autumn and make a note of any dead or dying plants and replace them that autumn.
 This process is to be repeated each year until a 100% canopy cover is achieved.
 The new hedgerow is to be trimmed at the end of year 2 to establish form and promote bushy growth.
 Ultimately managed at a winter cut height of at least 3.0 m.
 Trim the sides of the hedges, particularly to ensure that they do not encroach on the adjacent compounds, highways, obscure sight lines or impede access for pedestrians and vehicles.
 Encourage or maintain a twiggy structure to enhance screening, especially in winter.
-After five years consider removing tree shelters.
+After five years consider removing tree shelters. and soft mast resulting in an increased foraging resource for wildlife to exploit.
 Hedgerows provide habitat for nesting birds as well as cover for foraging amphibians.
 Linear habitats provide commuting resources to bats.
-The use of native species which produce seeds, nectar and berries at different times of year provides food resources to birds throughout the year and also maximises invertebrate potential within the hedgerow which in turn increases the value of the hedgerow to other wildlife such as foraging bats. after storms, remove stakes and guards after 5 years. • Maintain weed free at the base for the first 5 years. • Hedgerow trimming will be undertaken outside the nesting bird season which runs from March to August inclusive.
-Ideally trim late January/early February • Keep permissive footpath routes clear of encroaching hedges at all times.
+The use of native species which produce seeds, nectar and berries at different times of year provides food resources to birds throughout the year and also maximises invertebrate potential within the hedgerow which in turn increases the value of the hedgerow to other wildlife such as foraging bats.
+Checking plants are upright and secure, annually or as required i.e. Particularly after storms, remove stakes and guards after 5 years.
+Maintain weed free at the base for the first 5 years.
+Hedgerow trimming will be undertaken outside the nesting bird season which runs from March to August inclusive.
+Ideally trim late January/early February Keep permissive footpath routes clear of encroaching hedges at all times.
 Woodland planting Maximise screening and provide a habitat.
 Ensure new plants are regularly watered during extended periods of dry weather.
 Check that the plants/shelters are upright and secure.
 Maintain weed free within at the base of new plants and inside the shelters by hand weeding.
 Check at each visit especially in the autumn and make a note of any dead or dying plants and replace them that autumn.
 This process is to be repeated each year until a 100% canopy cover is achieved.
 After five years consider coppicing species such as hazel and dogwood to maximise the production of dense, twiggy screening growth.
 After five years consider removing tree shelters.
 Cut back branches which hinder safe passage along the Permissive Paths.
-After 10 years consider thinning some species to favour the growth of long-term species such as oak and hornbeam.
-Cut back or fell any trees which start to adversely affect the functioning or Planting provides habitat for nesting birds as well as cover for foraging amphibians.
+Planting provides habitat for nesting birds as well as cover for foraging amphibians.
 Maintain weed free at the base for the first 5 years.
 Consider coppicing some species after 7 years.
 Keep Permissive Paths clear of overhanging branches at all times.